h8d13/Garbware-Hackintosh/README.md

 # Garbware-Hackintosh
 Collection of personal references for restoring Mac's with Linux
 > I would recommend fedora spins for this because immutability with proprietary drivers is just better.
+>
+> ⚠️ Note: My model and other T2 Macs from 2017-2018 are past end-of-life for macOS support. **Maximum supported macOS: Sequoia (15.x)**.
+Your Mac will NOT receive further updates or any future versions beyond that version.
+Can see compatinility list [here](https://everymac.com/systems/by_capability/maximum-macos-supported.html) This also shows how important such linux projects are to hardware conservation WITH updates.

 To check your chip in live env `lspci | grep "Apple Inc."`